JCWoodworker/cuttingBoardCorner/README.md

   * [ ] Create custom type if necessary, or find if there's an import from Google's library

 ### UI/UX
+* [ ] in UserIndex.tsx - User session info does not include id or email.
+Please update this on the BE and update FE types.
+We want to disable the logged in user in the admin user list.
+Import useUserDataContext, const { userInfo } = useUserDataContext()
 * [ ] Remove background on all images and crop them, use same background color as the app and add box shadow
 * [ ] DataGrid from /admin/all-products should be it's own component
 * [ ] Create a better home page experience
   * [ ] Redundant links to "Caring for your board"
   * [ ] New page called "inspiration" with images of previously made projects
+* [ ] Random recipe generator - choose by ingredient(s)!!
 * [ ] Change all alerts to toasts
   * [ ] Decide where on screen to pop up - center or bottom makes sense
   * [ ] Allow click or tap anywhere to close